icatalud/dart-sdk-wiki-2/Snapshots.md

-# Script Snapshots
+# Kernel Snapshots

-The Dart VM has long supported *script snapshots* that allow a Dart programmer to package up an application into a single file and reduce startup time.
+Kernel snapshots allow a Dart programmer to package up an application into a single file and reduce startup time.

 ```
-$ dart --snapshot=hello.dart.snapshot hello.dart
+$ dart --snapshot-kind=kernel --snapshot=hello.dart.snapshot hello.dart
 $ dart hello.dart.snapshot arguments-for-use
 Hello, world!
 ```

-These snapshots contain tokenized sources, but lack parsed classes and functions and lack compiled code.
-This makes them fairly small and portable between CPU architectures.
-But it also means the Dart VM must still parse and compile all the classes and functions that are used in each run, which can be a substanial portion of run time for large programs that process a small input.
+These snapshots contain binary form of [Kernel AST](https://github.com/dart-lang/sdk/tree/master/pkg/kernel), but lack parsed classes and functions and lack compiled code.
+This makes them portable between CPU architectures.
+But it also means the Dart VM must still convert AST into internal representation and compile functions that are used in each run, which can be a substantial portion of run time for large programs that process a small input.

-# Application Snapshots
+# JIT Application Snapshots (app-jit)

-Starting in 1.21, the Dart VM also supports *application snapshots*, which include all the parsed classes and compiled code generated during a training run of a program.
+Starting in 1.21, the Dart VM also supports *application snapshots* also known as *app-jit* snapshots, which include all the parsed classes and compiled code generated during a training run of a program.

 ```
 $ dart --snapshot=hello.dart.snapshot --snapshot-kind=app-jit hello.dart arguments-for-training